Whiting files for Chapter 11 bankruptcy as oil prices hover at $20

-(Reuters) - Whiting Petroleum Corp (WLL.N) said on Wednesday it filed for Chapter 11 bankruptcy, the first major casualty of a free fall in crude prices to $20 per barrel last month.
+(Reuters) - U.S. shale producer Whiting Petroleum Corp (WLL.N) said on Wednesday it filed for Chapter 11 bankruptcy, the first major casualty of a free fall in crude prices to $20 a barrel.

-Oil and gas producers have been scrambling to restructure their debt as the economic fallout of the coronavirus pandemic and an oil price war between Russia and Saudi Arabia have led to a 50% drop in crude prices since the beginning of March.
+The recent slump in oil prices has left producers scrambling to restructure their debt as the economic fallout of the coronavirus pandemic and an oil price war between Russia and Saudi Arabia have led to a 50% drop in crude prices since the beginning of March.

+Once the largest oil producer in North Dakota’s Bakken region, the company has seen its market capitalization shrink to $61.5 million from as much as $15 billion at its peak in 2011, when investors were first discovering the burgeoning shale sector.

-Whiting said it had reached an agreement with some of its creditors to cut its debt by about $2.2 billion through an exchange of some of its notes for 97% of new equity in the reorganized company.
-Existing shareholders will own 3% of the company.
+Whiting said on Wednesday that it reached an agreement with some of its creditors to cut its debt by about $2.2 billion through an exchange of some of its notes for 97% of new equity in the reorganized company.
+Existing shareholders will own 3% of the reorganized company.

 The company had $2.8 billion in debt as of Dec.
 31 and more than $585 million in cash on its balance sheet.